ojwb/survex/doc/datafile.rst

 included (e.g., ``161.svx``).
 Then ``cavern 161`` will process all your data.
 To just process a section use the filename for that section, e.g.  ``cavern dtime`` will process the dreamtime file/section of Kaninchenhöhle.
-To help you out, if all legs in a survey are connected to one another but the survey has no fixed points, cavern will invent a fixed point and print a warning message to this effect.
+To help you out, if the survey has no fixed points and you are using Survex's default unspecified coordinate system, ``cavern`` will pick a station and fix it at (0,0,0) (and print a info message to this effect).

 It is up to you what data you put in which files.
 You can have one file per trip, or per area of the cave, or just one file for the whole cave if you like.